sma7560/Wizards_Pub_Crawl/README.md

 # Welcome
 Welcome to the repository of our 4GP6A Capstone project, lead by Professor Jacques Carette.

-Documentation can be found in the Wiki section of the repository.

-This repository is meant for deliverables for capstone deadlines.
+This branch is for a build version 1.3 (Testing purposes only).